richardjarvis/weatherlinkdotcom-driver-weewx/README.md

 WLDCDriver
 ============
-Driver to make requests to weatherlink.com, both for archive and for loop data Designed to work with both Python 2.7 and Python 3
+Driver to make requests to weatherlink.com, both for archive and for loop data.

+Designed to work with both Python 2.7 and Python 3

 ## Installation